chr15m/aSid/README.md

 aSid is a program which runs on your Commodore 64, and turns it into a moog-like monophonic synthesizer.
 Connect paddles to your commodore 64 and use each paddle to control a different parameter.
 The synthesizer is played by using the lower two rows of commodore keys like piano keys.
 You can also run sounds into your C64 using the A/V in port and the filters will affect the sound as it passes through the machine.

-## Use ##
+## Download ##

 aSid comes as a binary file that has been compiled for the Commodore 64 computer.
-You can download the binary file from the [bin](./bin) folder and run it in an emulator, or copy it to an [cartridge](https://encrypted.google.com/search?hl=en&q=c64%20turbo%20cartridge), or a diskette, or tape, and load it into an actual C64.
+You can download the binary file as [synth.prg](./bin/synth.prg) and run it in an emulator as the raw binary [synth](./bin/synth) and copy it to an [cartridge](https://encrypted.google.com/search?hl=en&q=c64%20turbo%20cartridge), or a diskette, or tape, and load it into an actual C64.
 Running it on the hardware gives the best results as every 6581 SID chip sounds unique.

 ## Instructions & Keys ##